nicolas-fricke/semmul2014/dbpedia_crawler/README.md

 	sudo apt-get install ruby-dev

-## Using RDF::Client with Virtuoso:
+## Using RDF::Client with Virtuoso

 For Virtuoso to accept SPARQL Updates, the user SPARQL must belong to the group SPARQL_UPDATE (System Admin => User Accounts => Edit user SPARQL).